airladon/FigureOne/docs/README.md

 A diagram has one or more _diagram elements_.
 A diagram element is a simple shape, some text, or it may be a collection of other elements.
 These elements combine to create a complex drawing, graph or equation.

-In the language of **FigureOne**, there are two types of [DiagramElements][290]:
+In the language of **FigureOne**, there are two types of [DiagramElements][305]:

--   [DiagramElementPrimitive][291] - an element that will draw something to the screen, such as a line, shape or text
+-   [DiagramElementPrimitive][19] - an element that will draw something to the screen, such as a line, shape or text
--   [DiagramElementCollection][292] - collections of primitives or other collections
+-   [DiagramElementCollection][21] - collections of primitives or other collections

-Each `DiagramElement` has a [Transform][293] that may contain one or more translations, rotations and scaling factors.
+Each [DiagramElement][13] has a [Transform][15] that may contain one or more translations, rotations and scaling factors.
 When the element is rendered to the screen, the transform will be applied.
-In the case of a [DiagramElementPrimitive][291], the shape or text will be transformed.
-In the case of a [DiagramElementCollection][292], all the `DiagramElements` it contains will have the transform applied to them.
+In the case of a [DiagramElementPrimitive][19], the shape or text will be transformed.
+In the case of a [DiagramElementCollection][21], all the diagram elements it contains will have the transform applied to them.

-This means there is a heierachy of `DiagramElement` objects, where the parent transform is applied to (cascaded with) the child transform.
+This means there is a heierachy of [DiagramElement][13] objects, where the parent transform is applied to (cascaded with) the child transform.
 Therefore collections can be thought of as modular building blocks of a more complex figure.

 Changing an element's transform moves the element through space.
 Changing the element's transform over time animates the element.